Updated on: October 31, 2024

 Read the full 1Password review

 - Unlimited password storage.
-Offers limitless storage for passwords, identities, bookmarks, and notes.
+Offers limitless storage for passwords, identities, bookmarks, and notes on 1 device.

 - Password auditing.
 Provides a detailed report on the strength of your stored passwords, helping you to update and maintain strong credentials.